arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 This opens a window showing your camera feed with options to take photos or record videos, making it easy to test camera functionality without writing code.
 Cheese automatically detects and configures your camera, handling all the technical details in the background.

-For programmatic camera access in your projects, Python libraries like OpenCV (`python3-opencv`) provide camera control and image processing capabilities, which integrate well with Arduino App Lab Python scripts.
+For camera access in your development projects, Python libraries like OpenCV (`python3-opencv`) provide camera control and image processing capabilities, which integrate well with Arduino App Lab Python scripts.

 ```bash
 sudo apt install python3-opencv